Code-Institute-Submissions/battleofnagashino/readme.md

 ## Credits

-Most of the images for the site came from wikimedia commons or wikipedia.
+Most of the images for the site came from wikimedia commons or wikipedia.org.

 ### Content